-The Southwest Performance Card is a nice earner and the best of the Southwest card lineup.
+The Southwest Performance Card is the best earner of the Southwest credit card lineup.
 It earns 3x Rapid Rewards points per dollar on Southwest Airlines purchases.
 Also, it earns 2x points on internet, cable, and phone services as well as social media and search engine advertising.
 Furthermore, it also earns one point per dollar on non-bonus spend.
 This is a great earning structure for many businesses, especially those whose personnel fly Southwest.
-Its also far better than the personal Southwest Premier card, despite having about twice the annual fee.
+Its also far better than the personal Southwest Premier Card, despite having roughly twice the annual fee.

-The Southwest Performance card also comes with a sign-up bonus worth 80,000 Rapid Rewards points.
-You will earn the points after spending $5,000 within the first three months.
-This is an attractive bonus because you will be very close to earning a Southwest Companion Pass for one year.
+Plus, Chase and Southwest are also offering a sign-up bonus worth 80,000 Rapid Rewards points.
+It can be earned by spending $5,000 within the first three months.
+This is an attractive bonus because it leaves new cardholders very close to earning a Southwest Companion Pass for one year.
 The pass is worth 125,000 points.

 Furthermore, the Performance Card comes with an anniversary bonus worth 9,000 points.
-This bonus comes each year when you pay the $199 annual fee.
-It’s also enough points to justify half of the annual fee, assuming a valuation of one cent apiece (CPP).
-However, many people value Southwest Rapid Rewards points higher.
-This means that the anniversary bonus can justify more than half of the annual fee.
-Exactly how much depends on how you value the points.
-You’re mileage may vary.
+Cardholders will receive their anniversary bonus upon paying the $199 annual fee.
+This bonus is also enough points to justify half of the card’s annual fee, assuming a valuation of one cent apiece (CPP).
+However, many people value Southwest Rapid Rewards points much higher.

 This is the most valuable and easy way to redeem Rapid Rewards points.
 Southwest does not publish an award chart online.
-Instead, you must go to their website and enter the dates you would like to travel.
-They will then show a list of flights and how much they cost in points and cash.
+Instead, cardholders must go to their website and enter the dates they would like to travel.
+The website will then show a list of flights and how much they cost in points and cash.

-Southwest lets you redeem Rapid Rewards points in other ways too.
+Southwest lets cardholders redeem Rapid Rewards points in other ways too.
 Merchandise, gift cards, and hotel stays are some of the other ways to redeem points.
-Your mileage may vary here as these options will often net you less than 1 CPP in value.
+But these options are not valuable because points are often worth less than 1 CPP.
+Plus, Southwest gives cardholders the option to redeem points for hotels, car rentals, or experiences.
+However, these options are not valuable either because points are worth less than 1 CPP in value.

 Co-branded cards commonly come with benefits that will make traveling easier.
-The Southwest Performance Card is no exception as it comes some nice perks.
-However, the card does not come with any luxury perks such as lounge access.
-That’s because Southwest is a low-cost carrier.
+The Southwest Priority Card is no exception as it comes some nice perks.
+However, the card does not come with any luxury perks like airport lounge access.

 Free Checked Bags

-Southwest will give you your first two checked bags for free from having the card.
-Assuming a value of $50 per bag, just two checked bags per year will justify half the card’s annual fee.
+Southwest will give cardholders their first two checked bags for free just for having the card.
+Assuming a value of $50 per bag, just two checked bags per year will justify the card’s annual fee.

 Free Cancellation and Fare Changes

-This benefit lets you cancel or alter your plane tickets for no additional cost.
+This benefit lets cardholders cancel or alter their plane tickets for no additional cost.
 Many other airlines have cancellation or fare change fees and they charge people who need to cancel.

-Furthermore, Southwest will give you back your points if you used points to book a flight and you need to cancel or change.
-This is nice because many airlines don’t do this either.
+Furthermore, Southwest will give cardholders back their points if they used points to book a flight and they need to cancel or change.
+Many competing airlines do not do this.

 Pre-TSA / Global Entry Fee Waiver Credit

 This perk is commonplace among premium cards, but it’s also there on some mid-tier cards.
-The Southwest Performance Card is one of the mid-tier cards with this benefit, which saves you up to $100 depending on which program you pick.
+The Southwest Performance Card is one of the mid-tier cards with this benefit, which can save cardholders up to $100 depending on which program you pick.

 In-Flight Wi-Fi Credits

-This is a very nice perk that you don’t see on too many business cards.
-I love it because of how many credits you will receive and its uniqueness.
+This is a very nice perk that is not commonly seen on business credit cards.
+The amount of credits received and its uniqueness are remarkable!
 Sole proprietors and small businesses could maximize this perk because there are fewer people who would be able to use it.

 Chase Ink Business Preferred